Choosing a walker or rollator

 even make a walker dangerous despite good construction.
 First, it can be

 for the user to roll around the room while seated.
 Yet these rollators aren't

 designed to withstand such use, even when the user doesn't weigh much.
 Such

-improper use can weaken the frame, wheels or seat and cause the walker
+improper use can weaken the frame, wheels or seat and cause the walker to

 normal use.
-Many users complain when a walker's wheels, brakes,
+Many users are surprised when their walker's wheels, brakes,

-handles and

-seat need replacing after about a year.
-When choosing one, be sure that replacement
+handles or seat need replacing after about a year.
+When choosing one, be sure

 For safety, all parts of a walker should be checked at least weekly for

-used again.
+again.
 Examine the frame and joints, check the brakes, and lean on the seat

 hard to make sure it doesn't crack under stress.
 If the user can't or won't do

 this, someone else must.
 This might seem obvious, but we found reports made to

-the FDA about walker accidents that could have been prevented by
+the FDA about walker accidents that could have been prevented by good